How to Start a YouTube Channel: 8 Pro Tips on the Road to Success

 Promote Your Channel Across Social Media

-The quickest way to spread the word out there about your channel is to use tools that you already are familiar with—your social media accounts!
+The quickest way to spread the word about your channel is to use tools you already use—your social media accounts!
 You might be used to posting on Instagram for personal reasons, perhaps to connect with friends and family members, but now it’s time to make separate accounts for your YouTube channel–and then use your personal accounts to promote it!
-Below, I’ve outlined how to use four of the most popular apps, Facebook, Twitter, Instagram, and TikTok when thinking about how to promote your YouTube channel.
+Below, I’ve outlined how to use four of the most popular apps, Facebook, Twitter, Instagram, and TikTok, when thinking about how to promote your YouTube channel.

-• Facebook: Facebook is arguably the biggest social media platform in the world and it’s the one where you’re likely to have the most access to many different kinds of people.
-You should definitely make a post that lets your family and friends know about your YouTube channel—and make the post public so that they can share with their friend list.
-You should also take advantage of Facebook groups, which makes generating topic-centered promotions much easier than on other platforms.
+• Facebook: Facebook is arguably the biggest social media platform in the world, and it’s the one where you’re likely to have the most access to many different kinds of people.[2]
+You should definitely make a post that lets your family and friends know about your YouTube channel—and make it public so they can share it with their friends.
+You should also take advantage of Facebook groups, which make generating topic-centered promotions much easier than on other platforms.
 Find groups that discuss topics relevant to your videos, and outline in a post what you’re hoping to do and how you’ll be different.
 You might meet a lot of other similar content creators through these groups and they can help promote your work as well!

-• Twitter: Twitter might take you longer to figure out, but this site is helpful when it comes to getting your audience’s attention in a matter of just a few characters.
+• Twitter: Twitter may take more time to master, but this platform is effective for capturing your audience’s attention in just a few characters.
 If people don’t have a lot of time to read, you can summarize a video on your channel in a tweet, then include the link in the tweet, and Twitter users can bookmark it to watch later.
-When you have a new video, you can also pin a tweet about to your profile so that more people can easily view it.
-Twitter is also great because you can easily see what topics are trending on the app, and curate your latest YouTube videos to suit those so that you get more engagement.
+When you have a new video, you can also pin a tweet to your profile so that more people can easily view it.
+Twitter is also great because you can easily see what topics are trending on the app, and curate your latest YouTube videos to suit those, so that you get more engagement.
 A retweet from a big account can make a lot of difference!

-• Instagram: When it comes to starting a YouTube channel, one of the easiest ways to reach people who might be interested is to integrate the use of hashtags.
+• Instagram: When starting a YouTube channel, one of the easiest ways to reach potential viewers is to use hashtags.[3]
 Each industry comes with a series of hashtags that are probably necessary if you want to make your mark on the applicable Instagram scene, such as “#foodphotography” for your food videos or “#ootd” for fashion posts.
 Not using at least a few hashtags will lead you to missing out on potential followers.
 So, as you post content and link it to your channel (you can include this in your bio), capitalize on those hashtags.
 Instagram also allows you to share new posts to your stories so that your followers can know when you’ve posted a new video.
-You should also follow other accounts that are like yours so that they are more likely to follow you back.
+You should also follow similar accounts so they are more likely to follow you back.

-• TikTok: TikTok has become the most popular social media platform during quarantine.
-The algorithm on the app is excellent at showing content curated specifically for each user, so you need to take advantage of it.
-You can post promotional videos for the videos on your channel and use various hashtags to make sure they show up on the “For You” page for people looking up posts on your topic of expertise.
-You can also use TikTok to supplement the content on your channel and post bonus videos that encourage people to watch more of your videos and thus click on your YouTube channel.
+• TikTok: TikTok became the most popular social media platform during the pandemic.[4]
+The app’s algorithm is excellent at displaying content tailored to each user, so you should take advantage of it.
+You can post promotional videos on your channel and use various hashtags to make sure they show up on the “For You” page for people looking up posts on your topic of expertise.
+You can also use TikTok to supplement your channel’s content and post bonus videos that encourage viewers to watch more of your videos and click through to your YouTube channel.

 Together, utilizing these four social media sites not only supports your channel’s marketing, but also slowly builds your brand.
 The more your target audience starts to see your posts appear on their feed, the more they’ll familiarize themselves with you, and the more likely you are to gain video clicks!